-Unremarried spouse who was married to retired member for at least one year prior to the member's death or unmarried child of deceased member under eighteen.
+Unremarried spouse who was married to retired member for at least 1 year prior to the member's death or unmarried child of deceased member under 18.

-Note: The one year period of marriage prior to death is not required for duty related disablements.
+Note: The 1 year period of marriage prior to death is not required for duty-related disablements.

-- (a) If eligible spouse, continuation of member's disability allowance, plus 5% of final average salary for each surviving child, with a limitation on the combined allowances of 60% of final average salary. - (b) If no eligible spouse, 30% of final average salary for first child plus 10% for each additional child, subject to 60% of final average salary limitation.
+a.
+If eligible spouse, continuation of member's disability allowance, plus 5 percent of final average salary for each surviving child, with a limitation on the combined allowances of 60 percent of final average salary.

+b.
+If no eligible spouse, 30 percent of final average salary for first child plus 10 percent for each additional child, subject to 60 percent of final average salary limitation.